 The religious elements are handled directly but simply.
 It explains the Maccabees and the miracle of the oil in a kid-friendly, secular-accessible way.
 There are no heavy or traumatic themes.

 This book can be read cold.
 It defines terms like 'menorah' and 'latkes' within the text, so no prior knowledge is required.
-A parent might see their child looking confused at a store display or asking why a friend has a candle holder in their window instead of a tree.
+A parent might find this book helpful if their child is curious about different holiday traditions celebrated by friends or neighbors.

 A 3-year-old will enjoy the physical comedy of a giant dog trying to play with a tiny dreidel.
 A 5-year-old will begin to grasp the concepts of religious freedom and the symbolism of the lights.

-While many Hanukkah books focus on the 'how-to,' this one uses a legacy character to bridge the gap between 'outsider curiosity' and 'insider celebration,' making the holiday feel inclusive and universally joyful.
+While many Hanukkah books focus on the 'how-to,' this one uses a legacy character to invite all readers into the joy and celebration of the holiday.

 Emily Elizabeth and Clifford visit their friend Melissa to celebrate Hanukkah.
 The book covers the historical origins of the holiday, the lighting of the eight candles on the menorah, traditional foods like latkes, and the game of dreidel.
 Clifford, true to form, tries to participate in ways that suit his size, ultimately helping to save a celebration when the power goes out.